diablomedia/gpcsv-generator/README.md

 # gpcsv-generator
-Library to assist with generation of CashPro Global Payments GPCSV files
+Library to assist with the generation of CashPro Global Payments GPCSV files

 ## Usage